Research Goals

 • Masting syndrome: what are the causes and consequences of mast seeding at a global scale (Qiu et al., 2023)?

-• Canopy characteristics: how will tree fecundity respond to canopy nutrients, including N, P, K, Ca, and Mg (Qiu et al., in revision)?
+• Canopy nutrient effects: how will tree fecundity respond to canopy nutrients, including N, P, K, Ca, and Mg (Qiu et al., 2024)?

-• Climate effects: how does individual fecundity change along the latitude gradient from dry tundra to wet tropics (Journe et al., 2022)?
+• Temperature and moisture effects: how does individual fecundity change along the latitude gradient from dry tundra to wet tropics (Journe et al., 2022)?

 • Forest regeneration: do forest communities reorganize throughout the tree life stages including adult trees, fecundity, and seedling recruitment (Qiu et al., 2021b)?